All Episodes

 What kind of services?

-Uh being able to go to a shelter, being able to receive money and legal support in dealing with a violent spouse.
+Being able to go to a shelter, being able to receive money and legal support in dealing with a violent spouse.

 Okay.

-Yeah, well, that's uh that's clearly a bunk.
+Well, that's clearly a bunk.

-Yeah, you've given me three examples, but you can't you have to understand what I'm saying here.
+You have to understand what I'm saying here.

 Conservatism ideologically does not hold these beliefs.

-You might have some renegades out there in the conservative movement henpecked.
+You might have some renegades out there in the conservative movement, henpecked.

-The only thing they do behind their wife's back is zip her up, might have to put this stuff you never know what goes on behind closed doors.
+The only thing they do behind their wife's back is zip her up, might have to put this stuff.

-Uh and you can't say that about conservatives.
+And you can't say that about conservatism.

-Conservatives conservatives just call it chivalry instead.
+Conservatives just call it chivalry instead.

 That's the only difference.